 Crime leaves digital traces that can serve as evidence in court proceedings; often it will be the only lead law enforcement authorities and prosecutors can collect.
 Therefore, effective mechanisms to obtain digital evidence are of the essence.
 However, present-day solutions too often prove unsatisfactory, bringing investigations to a halt.

-The Commission has launched an expert consultation process in July to explore possible solutions and work towards a common European Union position, through the involvement of relevant stakeholders, including private sector, practitioners from the Member States and civil society organisations.
-This process has started with bilateral meetings and small groups and is now expanding progressively as options are being developed and tested.
+- The Commission launched an expert consultation process in July 2017 to explore possible solutions and work towards a common European Union position, through the involvement of relevant stakeholders, including private sector, practitioners from the Member States and civil society organisations.
+This process started with bilateral meetings and small groups and expanded progressively as options were being developed and tested.
 A first progress report was provided at the 8 December JHA Council.

-A non-paper on the results of the expert consultation process was presented at the 8 June 2017 JHA Council meeting.
-This document is prepared by the Commission services and cannot be considered as stating an official position of the Commission.
+- A non-paper on the results of the expert consultation process was presented at the 8 June 2017 JHA Council meeting.
+This document was prepared by the Commission services and cannot be considered as stating an official position of the Commission.

-In addition a more detailed technical document was prepared.
-This document has not been adopted or endorsed by the European Commission.
-Any views expressed are the preliminary views of the Commission services and may not in any circumstances be regarded as stating an official position of the Commission.
+- In addition a more detailed technical document was prepared.
+This document was not adopted or endorsed by the European Commission.
+Any views expressed were the preliminary views of the Commission services and may not in any circumstances be regarded as stating an official position of the Commission.

 The EU has also funded a number of projects on these and related issues, including the recently concluded EVIDENCE project.
 This project was dedicated to the application of new technologies in the collection, use and transmission of electronic evidence.